Password4j/password4j/README.md

 # Versioning
 We use [SemVer](http://semver.org/) for versioning.

-For the versions available, see the [tags on this repository](https://github.com/Password4j/password4j/tags).
+For the versions available, see the [releases on this repository](https://github.com/Password4j/password4j/releases).

 # Authors